SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 #### Surround and Suppress

 Foes who threaten high elf armies are dealt with quickly and entirely.
 High elves take advantage of each other's magic to corral enemies together and throw huge waves of destruction upon them.
 The more exposure a victim has to high elf magic, the more effective that magic is in destroying them.
-High elf wyrds ensure there's no escape, warping the environment into treacherous pits-and eventually, graveyards.
+High elf wyrds ensure there's no escape, warping the environment into treacherous pits—and eventually, graveyards.

 #### Magical Manipulation